zilch/type-route/README.md

 ## Getting Started

+**If using TypeScript (at least until https://github.com/type-route/type-route/issues/1 is resolved) explicitly set "strictFunctionTypes" to `false` in your `tsconfig.json`.**

 **Install**

 ```
 npm install type-route
 ```

-If using TypeScript (at least until https://github.com/type-route/type-route/issues/1 is resolved) set "strictFunctionTypes" to `false` in your `tsconfig.json`.

 **Sandbox**